 The financial services sector comprises a number of banks, investment firms and insurance companies, well-known names you probably see every day: Lloyd’s, HSBC UK, IG, Barclays, ING Group and Mastercard.
 Companies whose business is essentially to manage money in some way, shape or form.
 This sector is usually dominated by massive conglomerate companies, but also includes a variable range of smaller companies, such as the many banking alternatives that have recently sprung up.
 The financial services sector is largely believed to reflect the health of the economy, which can provide a wealth of information to certain types of investors.

-Advantages: The main advantages of trading on price movements within the financial services sector apply to the CFD trader who’s got an eye on value investing, which basically means they follow the performance of stocks whose market price don’t exactly reflect the business’ future cash flows.
+Advantages: The main advantages of trading on price movements within the financial services sector apply to the CFD trader who’s got an eye on value investing, which basically means they follow the performance of stocks whose market prices don’t exactly reflect the business’ future cash flows.
 They believe their chosen instruments are worth more than their market value, and thus anticipate price movements in either direction as opportunities they can take advantage of.

 - Rising interest rates, since rates that rise too quickly usually result in a demand for credit, which could have a negative impact on particular parts of the financial sector;